honest comparison

 What about the ABC Fitness ecosystem integrations I rely on?

 If your studio genuinely integrates with the broader ABC Fitness Solutions stack (ClubReady, ABC Trainerize, etc.), the integration depth is part of what Glofox offers — and you may want to stay inside the ABC ecosystem for that operational continuity.
-For most single-studio operations that aren't using ABC's cross-platform features (the majority of independent pilates and yoga studios on Glofox), the ecosystem integration isn't load-bearing and the operator-friendly alternatives ship the studio-specific features that actually matter day-to-day.
+For most single-studio operations that aren't using ABC's cross-platform features (the majority of independent pilates and yoga studios on Glofox), the ecosystem integration isn't doing much, and the operator-friendly alternatives ship the studio-specific features that actually matter day-to-day.

 What's the best Glofox alternative for fitness-led studios?